How to use the plugin

 The Text To Speech (By Object)

 function works across all versions of Unreal Engine but presents the voice models as a dropdown list of asset references, which is less intuitive.
-This method is ideal for UE 5.3 and earlier, or if your project requires a direct reference to a voice model asset for any reason.
+This method is suitable for UE 5.3 and earlier, or if your project requires a direct reference to a voice model asset for any reason.

 If you've downloaded the models but can't see them, open the Voice Model dropdown, click the settings (gear icon), and enable both Show Plugin Content and Show Engine Content to make the models visible.